 INTRODUCTION

 In the developing central nervous system, spontaneous bursts of electrical activity promote maturation of newly formed neural circuits by promoting cell specification, survival, and refinement (Blankenship and Feller, 2010).
 These periodic bouts of electrical activity are prominent in developing sensory systems, where they arise through sensory-independent mechanisms.
 In the visual system, intrinsically-generated bursts of electrical activity, termed retinal waves, sweep across the retina (Feller et al., 1996) and, when disrupted, lead to refinement deficits in higher visual centers (Rossi et al., 2001; Xu et al., 2011; Zhang et al., 2012).
 The mechanisms responsible for generating this activity are dynamic and progress through distinct stages before eye opening, with early waves mediated by gap-junction coupling and later by acetylcholine and glutamate release from starburst amacrine and bipolar cells, respectively (Firth et al., 2005; Blankenship and Feller, 2010).
 Across these stages, neural activity changes dramatically, progressing from individual propagating waves to multiple wavelets with complex patterns that can be modulated by external light that penetrates the eyelid (Tiriac et al., 2018; Gribizis et al., 2019).
 These results demonstrate that the visual system uses an intricate process to shift activity patterns according to developmental stage, which may be optimized to achieve distinct aspects of circuit maturation.
-Although the visual system provides a template to understand developmental changes in sensory pathways, it is not known if similar processes are used to promote refinement in other sensory systems, limiting our understanding of how these circuits use intrinsically generated activity to induce maturation and refinement.
+Although the visual system provides a template to understand developmental changes in sensory pathways, it is not known if other sensory systems feature early spontaneous activity with distinct mechanistic and activity stages to promote refinement, limiting our understanding of how these circuits use intrinsically generated activity to induce maturation.

 In the developing auditory system, peripheral and central neurons exhibit periodic bursts of action potentials that originate within the cochlea (Lippe, 1994; Tritsch et al., 2007, 2010).
 Prior to hearing onset, a group of glial-like inner supporting cells (ISCs) located adjacent to inner hair cells (IHCs) spontaneously release ATP, activating a metabotropic purinergic cascade that ultimately results in release of K+, IHC depolarization and subsequent burst firing of spiral ganglion (SGNs) and central auditory neurons (Sonntag et al., 2009; Babola et al., 2018).
 Recent mechanistic studies revealed that activation of purinergic P2Y1 receptors and downstream gating of Ca2+-activated chloride channels (TMEM16A) are required, and that correlated activity in central auditory circuits is sensitive to P2RY1 inhibition in vivo after the first postnatal week (Wang et al., 2015; Babola et al., 2020).
 Efferent inhibition of IHCs through activation of α9 subunit-containing nicotinic acetylcholine receptors has also been implicated in both initiating (Johnson et al., 2012) and modulating (Clause et al., 2014) spontaneous activity during this period.
-Although SGNs can fire action potentials as early as E14.5 (Marrs and Spirou, 2012),, it is not known when burst firing begins within the cochlea or what specific mechanisms initiate this activity at each developmental stage.
+Although SGNs can fire action potentials as early as E14.5 (Marrs and Spirou, 2012), it is not known when burst firing begins within the cochlea or what specific mechanisms initiate this activity at each developmental stage.
 Understanding these processes may help define the discrete steps required for maturation of precise auditory circuits and enhance our understanding of developmental auditory disorders.